phylotastic/phylotastic/outreach/outreach_strategy.md

    * academic collaborators
    * educators
    * zoo and museum outreach coordinator
-* we have enough community buy-in to ensure that we get responses when we ask for feedback or alpha testers
+* we have enough community buy-in to ensure that we get responses when we ask for feedback or participation

 ## Outreach strategies